almir-campos/introduction-to-java-microservices/README.md

 ### Application Infrastructure Overview

-* Five Java Microservices based on Spring Boot (we suggest run them in the following order):
+* Five Java Microservices based on Spring Boot (we suggest to run them in the following order):
   * Questions and Answers (ijm_qna)
   * Exams (ijm_exam)
   * Grader (ijm_grader)